gumyr/build123d/docs/tutorial_design.rst

 in these orientations, as symmetries can simplify the design by reducing the number of unique features you need to model.

-*In the following view of the bracket one can see the plane of symmetry in its middle so we'll only need to design half of it.*
+*In the following view of the bracket one can see two planes of symmetry so we'll only need to design one quarter of it.*

 .. image:: assets/bracket_with_symmetry.png
     :align: center